 How to make:

 POUR the rum and sugar into glass.
 Then SQUEEZE the lime disc between finger and thumb before dropping into the drink.
 This expresses the oil from the skin and little of the juice into the Ti’Punch.
-Lastly STIR and consider adding ice - either two cubes or preferably a chunk of block ice of roughly equal size.
+Lastly SWIZZLE (stir) and consider adding ice - either one of two large cubes depending on glass size or preferably a small chunk of block ice.

 The lime disc in the drink is garnish enough but consider expressing a lime zest twist over the drink and then discarding.

 This drink only works when made with authentic rhum agricole and pressed sugar cane juice cane boiled down to make thick and syrupy or demerara sugar syrup (rather than sugar syrup made from refined sugar).
 Rhum Agricole is a style of rum distilled from fermented cane juice, in contrast to most other styles of rum which are made from fermented molasses.

 As the name suggests – this drink is punchy – the rhum agricole tends to be 50% alc./vol. and even if you choose to add ice then dilution is negligible.
 However, the all-important sugar cane juice adds flavour and smooths the rum, so yes, its punchy but it’s also very pleasing to drink.